Running a DAM System? Here’s an Operational Model for Success

 If you read this operational guide fully, you are well on your way to improving your DAM system.
 Keep this in mind: reading and learning are always easier than execution.
 Bookmark this page, come back often through your journey, and keep returning to your purpose when you feel overwhelmed.

 We recommend evaluating your DAM system’s operational health on a cyclical basis.
 The DAM will continually be asked to solve new problems, support new users and new types of assets.
-The DAM OM framework that we’ve shared is meant to help ensure you have a continuous process of DAM operational success.
+The DAM Operational Model framework that we’ve shared will help ensure you have a continuous process of DAM operational success.

-We’ve helped a lot of big companies successfully integrate DAMS.
+We’ve helped a lot of big companies successfully integrate DAM systems.
 Often, we act as a guide along the road of uncertainty, helping to support a positive experience for your teams.